Learn

 5 Budgeting Tips for Holiday Shopping

 Getting into the holiday spirit might tempt you to reach for your wallet and overspend.
-Decorations, food, gifts, and travel can add up to some serious cash.
-In fact, a survey conducted by the National Retail Federation (NRF) and Prosper Insights & Analytics found that the average consumer plans to spend nearly $1,0001 during the 2020 holiday season.
+Decorations, food, gifts and travel can add up to some serious cash.
+In fact, Retail Dive found that the average consumer plans to spend nearly $1,638, or a 7% increase from last year,1 during the 2024 holiday season.

 1. Make a list and check it twice.